The real opportunity in ethical investments is in brand, not product, choice

 Ethical investing – however we may choose to define it – fits nicely into the broader ‘conscious consumerism’ trend, and so we are hearing more, and more serious, conversations about its importance.

-We saw an extreme example of this recently when Momentum targeted branches of Barclays to protest about its funding of fossil fuels in Europe.
+We saw an extreme example of this last year when Momentum targeted branches of Barclays to protest about its funding of fossil fuels in Europe.
 The bank itself is a signatory to the UN’s Principles for Responsible Investment (PRI) and is not alone investing in fossil fuels.

 The protest was small and in many respects the bank was fortunate the group didn’t organise its protest on a day they were actually open.
 But it serves to highlight the importance of Environmental, Social and Governance (ESG) policies and approaches that any banks and investment businesses take to investing.

 While conscious consumerism can be dismissed as shallow ‘slactivism’ by some, this protest demonstrated people do care just enough for it to become an unwanted news story.